How commercial truck insurance in Louisiana works

 - OS/OW COI: Proves to Louisiana that drivers have sufficient liability insurance to operate oversize or overweight vehicles

-- SR22: Shows that drivers have filed minimum liability insurance with their home state’s motor vehicle department
+- SR22: This shows that drivers have filed minimum liability insurance with their home state’s motor vehicle department

 Because different situations require various filings, our team will take a close look at your needs to ensure accuracy.
 We’ll work with your team to ensure we’ve filed the appropriate paperwork for your company.